 - To do Items: You need to be spending time at the end of your day prepping your following day.
 Why?
-Because it helps you close the day out so you have a clear mind when you are home.
-This clearing of mind, helps you to refresh for the productive day ahead.
+Because it helps you close the day out, so you have a clear mind when you are home.
+This clearing of the mind, helps you to refresh the productive day ahead.
 Additionally, this allows you to walk in the next morning with your goals set and ready to tackle.
 Knowing what you need to have accomplished when you first walk into the office, helps to focus on accomplishing those things.
-And while some of those requests from others may be important, you still have your objectives that you must accomplish in order to preform well for your company.
+And while some of those requests from others may be important, you still have your objectives that you must accomplish to perform well for your company.
 You might want to concentrate on those.

 Do only the top 3 most important tasks

 And we all have been there.
-We all know what it feels like to work ourselves to the bone and not have touched the items on our to do list, nor meet the objectives set by our employer.
-To combat this, said CEO advised to have only the 3 most important tasks on your to do list for the day.
-And do only those 3 things until they are done.
+We all know what it feels like to work ourselves to the bone and not have touched the items on our to-do list, nor meet the objectives set by our employer.
+To combat this, said CEO advised to have only the three most important tasks on your to-do list for the day.
+And do only those three things until they are done.
 Anything else delegate or ignore.

 Want to make an impact?
-Do only the 3 things that will make the largest impact for the company or your boss.
-Put all your effort into those 3 things.
-And those other million items that fall on your desk, perhaps they could be someone else' 3 most important things.
+Do only the three things that will make the largest impact on the company or your boss.
+Put all your effort into those three things.
+And those other million items that fall on your desk, perhaps they could be someone else’ 3 most important things.
 But we can all only effectively manage 3.